jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/nullSafetyTheory/task.md

 ### 1. The `!!` operator

-The `!!` operator simply disregards the `null` value and works with the type as ithoughf there could be no `null` value.
+The `!!` operator simply disregards the `null` value and works with the type as though there could be no `null` value.
 However, if the program encounters the `null` value, it will exit with an error ([`Null pointer exception`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), or `NPE`).
 ```kotlin